mohaids/instagram-to-discord-notifier/docs/README.md

 4. Follow [modifying-instance.md](modifying-instance.md) to enable the instance to have GUI access 🖥️.

-5. If successful, you should now have GUI access to your machine 🥳🎉, and now should follow the [mandatory manual instructions](mandatory-manual.md) to add the python file(s) and do the final leg of the setup.
+5. If successful, you should now have GUI access to your machine 🥳🎉

+Now should follow the [mandatory manual instructions](mandatory-manual.md) to add the python file(s) and do the final leg of the setup.
 Just to reiterate, this part is 'necessary' to by-pass Instagram's restrictions on Selenium.

 ~~for the other methods, just include the programmatic version in those files.~~